ApicaSystem/apica-ascent-helm/apica-ascent/README.md

 helm install apica --namespace apica \
 --set global.persistence.storageClass=<storage class name> apica-repo/apica -f values.small.yaml
 ```
-Please refer [Section 3.10 ](k8s-quickstart-guide.md#3-10-sizing-your-APICA.IO-cluster) for sizing your APICA.IO cluster as specified  in these yaml files.
+Please refer [Section 3.10 ](k8s-quickstart-guide.md#3-10-sizing-your-Ascent-cluster) for sizing your Ascent cluster as specified  in these yaml files.

-## 2. Install APICA.IO
+## 2. Install Ascent

 ```bash
 helm install apica --namespace apica \
 --set global.persistence.storageClass=<storage class name> apica-repo/apica
 ```

-This will install APICA.IO and expose the APICA.IO services and UI via Envoy Gateway.
+This will install Ascent and expose the Ascent services and UI via Envoy Gateway.
 Service ports are described in the [Port details section](https://docs.apica.ai/apica-server/quickstart-guide#ports).
 You should now be able to go to `http://gateway-ip/`

 > The default login and password to use is `flash-admin@foo.com` and `flash-password`.
 You can change these in the UI once logged in.
 Helm chart can override the default admin settings as well.
 See section[ 3.7](k8s-quickstart-guide.md#3-7-customize-admin-account) on customizing the admin settings

 ![Apica Ascent Login UI ](https://4019754726-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-LmzGprckLqwd5v6bs6m%2Fuploads%2FJUfoTuyiUlzfAlAcTmEY%2FScreen%20Shot%202024-02-14%20at%2010.55.14%20AM.png?alt=media&token=d5ce1e9f-70e6-4a50-8bb3-0f8b0e4191cd)

-APICA.IO server provides Ingest, log tailing, data indexing, query and search capabilities.
+Ascent server provides Ingest, log tailing, data indexing, query and search capabilities.
-Besides the web based UI, APICA.IO also offers [apicactl, APICA.IO CLI](https://docs.apica.ai/apica-cli) for accessing the above features.
+Besides the web based UI, Ascent also offers [apicactl, Ascent CLI](https://docs.apica.ai/apica-cli) for accessing the above features.

 ## 3 Customizing the deployment